zapabob/ROCm/docs/release/licensing.md

 | [aomp](https://github.com/ROCm-Developer-Tools/aomp/)                                            | [Apache 2.0](https://github.com/ROCm-Developer-Tools/aomp/blob/aomp-dev/LICENSE)                                           |
 | [aomp-extras](https://github.com/ROCm-Developer-Tools/aomp-extras/)                              | [MIT](https://github.com/ROCm-Developer-Tools/aomp-extras/blob/aomp-dev/LICENSE)                                           |
 | [flang](https://github.com/ROCm-Developer-Tools/flang/)                                          | [Apache 2.0](https://github.com/ROCm-Developer-Tools/flang/blob/master/LICENSE.txt)                                        |

+Open sourced ROCm components are released via public GitHub repositories, packages on repo.radeon.com and other distribution channels.
+Proprietary products are only available on repo.radeon.com.
+Currently, only one component of ROCm, rocm-llvm-alt is governed by a proprietary license.
+Proprietary components are organized in a proprietary subdirectory in the package repositories to distinguish from open sourced packages.

 The additional terms and conditions below apply to your use of ROCm technical documentation.